Sterling Sharpe: Professional career

-In the span of his seven seasons in the League, he was second in receptions and receiving yards along with being third in touchdowns (with Jerry Rice being ahead of him in each category).
-His brother Shannon stated during his Hall of Fame ceremony that "I am the only person in the Hall of Fame that can say I was the second best player in my own family."
+In the span of his seven seasons in the League, he was second in receptions and receiving yards and third in touchdowns (with Jerry Rice ahead of him in each category).
+His brother Shannon stated during his Hall of Fame induction ceremony, "I am the only person in the Hall of Fame that can say I was the second-best player in my own family."
+In 2002, he was inducted into the Green Bay Packers Hall of Fame.

-After his retirement from the NFL, Sharpe became an analyst for the NFL Network.
+After his retirement from the NFL, Sharpe became an analyst for ESPN and then the NFL Network.

+In 2024, he was named as a Seniors finalist for the Pro Football Hall of Fame.
+On February 6, 2025, he was announced as an inductee for the 2025 class.